 collection date.
 Plastic bags, ornaments, lights, nails, etc. should be removed

-Program.
-The City of offers two options to recycle your
+The City of Champaign offers two convenient options to recycle your

-Disposal: Trees may be taken to the Landscape Recycling
+Site: Trees may also be taken to the Landscape Recycling Center

 - Dundee Township - Dundee

 Township Highway Commission recycles trees.
 Bring your tree (all decorations

 removed) to the Township Garage at 1900 Sleepy Hollow Road (at Rt 72) December